Movie: The Witch (2015)

 “Wouldst thou like to live deliciously?”

-Critically acclaimed as part of a vanguard of cerebral horror films, Rob Eggers’ The Witch sports startling art direction, surprisingly complex performances, and fear of a sort that creeps into the cracks in viewers’ minds and infects their insecurities.
+Critically acclaimed as part of a vanguard of new cerebral horror films, Rob Eggers’ The Witch sports startling art direction, surprisingly complex performances, and scares of a sort that creep into the cracks in viewers’ minds and infects their insecurities.

 Eggers pressed an almost gratuitous degree of period authenticity into the piece.
-Beyond just the wardrobe, dialogue, accents, and landscapes, the movie shows a profound degree of sensitivity about the ideas, philosophies, superstitions, and emotional realities of the period.
+Beyond just the wardrobe, dialogue, accents, and landscapes, the movie shows a profound familiarity with the ideas, philosophies, superstitions, and emotional realities of the setting.
 If colonizers from the time made a horror movie, it might very well resemble The Witch.

-What makes this a Satanist film is not the themes of devilry and witchcraft but the movie’s insights about human nature.
-Motivated by archaic religious philosophy, inhumane self-loathing afflicts the family at the story’s center.
-The witches and demons they fear embody not only their own underlying beliefs about “sin,” but also the self-destructive results of their inabiity to accept who and what they really are.
+What makes this a Satanist film is not the themes of devilry and witchcraft, but the movie’s insights about human nature: Inhumane self-loathing afflicts the family at the story’s center, motivated by their archaic religious philosophy.
+The witches and demons they fear embody not only their own underlying beliefs about “sin,” but also their self-destructive inabiity to accept who and what they really are.

 Some viewers find the period-accurate dialogue difficult to follow, while others may find the nihilistic resolution of some story elements offputting.
-Be that as it may, there are few modern films that inhabit their own power and atmosphere so authentically.
+Be that as it may, there are few modern films that inhabit their own power and atmosphere so authentically as this.